harishkarthiktk/systemSleep/README.md

 # systemSleep
-Just a simple script that puts Windows 10 system to sleep.
-When the script is run, if the system wakes up, it simplely loops itself and sleeps again.
-Often, someone hits the keyboard, or cat walks over, and wakes up the machine.
-The script is a way to address that problem and put the machine to sleep again.

-## Operation
+## Introduction
-- Loop
-  - The loop runs every predefined time limit (5 minutes) to put the system to sleep if it is awake.
-The script works right now only on Windows OS and has been tested on Windows 10.
-- Operation
-  - A log file will be left behind with dates capturing the script operations.
-This is purely functional and can be improved with logging capabilities.
+This is a simple script that puts Windows machines to sleep.
+There are two components, (1) a Windows batch and (2) a python script.

+2) **The Script**: When it is run, it asks if the is a wait before the sleep needs to be done or if it should happen immeidately.
+Then the system will be put to sleep.
+And if the system wakes up in the mean time, it waits for 5 minutes and puts the machine back to sleep.
+To exit the sleep, use ctrl+c to break.

+1) **The Batch**: When the batch can be setup as a shortcut or program to invoke the python script.
+This is a first iteration, and this will be made into a Windows executable later.

 ## Prerequisite
-- Windows 10 OS
+- Tested in Windows 10 OS; use in Win11 at your own risk.
 - The script must be executed from CMD as an Administrator
+- The feature to hibernate must be enabled in they system.
+PS script to enable powershell is below:
+> powercfg -h on

+## Future Works:
+- Test for Win11
+- Script will include a GUI for operations.
+- Include the hiberation check test and enable hibernate from within the GUI.